What is typhoid fever?

 How soon after exposure do symptoms appear?

-The symptoms may appear from three days to three months after exposure, with a usual range of 1-3 weeks.
+The symptoms may appear from 3 days to 60 days after exposure, with a usual range of 8-14 days.

 How long can an infected person spread this disease?

-The disease may be spread to others as long as the bacteria remain in the infected person's stool.
+The disease may be spread to others as long as the bacteria remain in the infected person’s stool.
 Some people with typhoid fever may carry the bacteria for weeks to years.
-About 2%-5% become permanent carriers.
+Approximately 10% of untreated typhoid fever patients excrete bacteria for three months after the onset of symptoms.
+About 2-5% become permanent carriers.
 Carriers are persons who are not ill from the disease but may spread it to others.

 How is typhoid fever diagnosed?